Overcoming the chemical complexity bottleneck in on-the-fly machine learned molecular dynamics simulations

 To test the implementation, we used a series of bulk metals and alloys with up to six elements.
 The systems include bulk Al, Ag, Au, Ir, Pd , Pt, and Rh; and alloys of Pt, Ag, Au, Ir, Pd, and Rh, each with 32 atoms in the unit cell.
 Aluminum was included for benchmarking, as it is a common reference system.
 The remainder of the elements are of interest in heterogeneous catalysis\cite{Greeley2009,Batchelor2019,Pedersen2020High-EntropyReactions,Greeley2004AlloyPrinciples,Stephens2012UnderstandingAlloys}.
 Single-element systems provide both a benchmark for the performance of the ML algorithms and allow us to compare energies of formation of the complex alloys.
-We perform ab initio molecular dynamics (AIMD) for 10,000 steps (20 ps) for each system as a ground truth, and we evaluate the models by comparing the total variation distance (TVD)\cite{Gibbs2002OnMetrics} of the pair correlation functions (PCFs).
+All MD simulations were carried out in the isokinetic (NVK) ensemble.
+The ML formalism is extensible to other ensembles, but the choice of training ensemble determines the range of applicability for the resulting models.
+Each simulation was run for 10,000 steps (20 ps) with a corresponding ab-initio MD simulation for each system as a ground truth, and we evaluate the models by comparing the total variation distance (TVD)\cite{Gibbs2002OnMetrics} of the pair correlation functions (PCFs).
 Conceptually, the TVD represents the degree of overlap between the PCFs computed using the MLFF and DFT.
 Additional details on the TVD calculation are provided in the SI.
 The use of TVD is inspired by previous work revealing that analysis of PCFs provides the best metric for the stability of machine-learned force fields used for molecular dynamics simulations\cite{Fu2022}.
 We assess the average TVD over the full trajectory, as well as time-resolved TVDs that provide further insight into stability.
 We also provide a comparison of the free energies of formation for the alloys to demonstrate a potential application of the GMP MLFF.
 We compare the common finite displacement (FD) method\cite{Parlinski1997First-principlesZrO2,G.Kresse1995AbGraphite} to MD methods\cite{Schmerler2021Elcorto/pwtools:,Lin2003TheFluids,Minakov2017VibrationalMelting} to obtain thermodynamic corrections to electronic energies.